Today ASK YOUR FRAUD EXPERT post is dedicated to SimSwap attacks. Let’s ask our Fraud Expert how to manage them.

-A SimSwap is a type of ATO (Account Takeover) focuses on the weaknesses of the identification process that involves SIM card.
-In this case, the attacker uses various method to steal your phone number and associating it with its SIM card.
+A SimSwap is a type of ATO (Account Takeover) that focuses on the weaknesses of the identification process that involves the SIM card.
+In this case, the attacker uses various methods to steal your phone number and associating it with its SIM card.
 That means he’ll receive all the information about account tied to your sim and he also would be able to access your data and financial information.

 How does the attack develop?